hoque-nazmul/hot-onion-restaurent/README.md

 # HOT ONION RESTAURANT

-hot onion restaurant is an ecommerce system which Client Side managed with React.js & bootstrap.
+Hot Onion Restaurant is an ecommerce system which Client Side managed with React.js & bootstrap and Backend Side managed with Express.js & MongoDB.

 ## What's included
  - Showed different different type of foods item in home page by selecting.
  - Food Ordering System are dynamically managed.
  - Displayed Cart Added Products Length at Cart icon in Navbar.
- - Authentication System (Google & Email) is managed with firebase
+ - Authentication System (Google & Email) is managed with firebase.
+ - Used Private Router for Shipment Component.
  - Tried to dynamically manage event handling keeping UX in mind.
  - Integrated Stripe Payment Gateway.
  - Backend API managed express.js